kubernetes/examples/cassandra/README.md

 **Warning:** Depending on the storage class and reclaim policy, deleting the Persistent Volume Claims may cause the associated volumes to also be deleted.
 Never assume you’ll be able to access data if its volume claims are deleted.

-1. Run the following commands to delete everything in a StatefulSet:
+1. Run the following commands to delete everything in a `StatefulSet`:

 ```shell
 grace=$(kubectl get po cassandra-0 -o=jsonpath='{.spec.terminationGracePeriodSeconds}') \